Kate’s Best Zucchini Pasta Recipe with Pine Nuts

 step three

 Sauté zucchini.
-Heat a large frying pan over medium-high heat.
+While the pasta cooks, heat a large frying pan over medium-high heat.
 Add half of the olive oil and let that heat for a minute.
-Add zucchini, stir so it is coated in the oil then spread out to an even layer.
-Let cook without touching until it is golden on the bottom.
-Stir and cook until zucchini is soft, but still has a little bite to it, about 5 minutes total.
+Add zucchini, stir so it is coated in the oil then spread the pieces of zucchini out to an even layer.
+Let cook without touching until it is golden brown on the bottom.
+Stir with a wooden spoon and cook until zucchini is soft, but still has a little bite to it, about 5 minutes total.

 Season with a teaspoon salt and 1/4 teaspoon of pepper.
 Remove from heat.